zrlio/disni/README.md

       <version>1.0</version>
     </dependency>

+The RDMA and NVMf APIs in DiSNI are both following the Group/Endpoint model which is based on three key data types:

+* DiSNIServerEndpoint:
+..* offering methods to bind() to a specific port, and to accept() new connections
+* DiSNIEndpoint
+..* represents a connection to a remote (or local) resource (e.g., RDMA or NVMf) and offers non-blocking methods to read() or write() the resource
+* DiSNIGroup
+..* a factory for endpoints (both server and client)

+### Programming RDMA using DiSNI

 Here are the basic steps that are necessary to develop an RDMA client/server application using endpoints:

 Define your own custom endpoints by extending either extending RdmaClientEndpoint or RdmaActiveClientEndpoint